 Arriving at the South Naples Citrus Grove, we were welcomed with the site of fresh oranges bagged up ready to be taken home by their guest.
 The fruit is grown, picked and sold here in their plant.
 It is also where they processed their oranges for production.
 The Naples Citrus Grove had their market setup front filled with vibrant colored fruits.
 They sold a variety of different citrus fruits including tangerines, lemons, and grapefruits.
 They also sell jams, preserves, and salsas to take home with you in addition to the fresh fruit.
 If you’re maxed out on your carry on limit, or just don’t want to bring a bag of oranges through the airport, they’ll to ship your fruit home.

 Right outside the store, the oranges were growing, waiting to reach their ripeness level and become juice one day.
 Depending on the day you visit, you may get to see the harvest in person.
+Visiting the South Naples Citrus Grove is a great activity if you are in the South Florida area, and it’s why it’s part of the 28 of the Best Things to do on Marco Island.
 On your next visit to Florida, make sure to find a local Citrus Grove and find out what fresh OJ tastes like!

 More Info: South Naples Citrus Grove